fatalinha/EvalSubtitle/README.md

 # EvalSubtitle

-This repository contains EvalSubtitle, a tool for reference-based evaluation of subtitle segmentation.
+EvalSubtitle is a tool for reference-based evaluation of subtitle segmentation.

-EvalSub computes standard segmentation metrics (F1, WindowDiff etc.) as well as tailored subtitling segmentation metrics (Sigma) by comparing the segmentation in an output file and a reference file (segmentation done by humans).
-It supports evaluation of segmentation both for perfect and imperfect textual content (with respect to the reference).
-For example, end-to-end translation and transcription systems predict segmentation along with the text, which may be erroneous or not identical from the reference text.
-When the text of the output file is identical to the text in the reference (perfect texts), EvalSub computes standard segmentation metrics on the given text.
-For imperfect texts (output text not identical to reference text), a boundary projection algorithm is used to project the output boundaries to the reference.
-Standard metrics are then computed on the projected file.

-The repository also contains the Subtitle Segmentation Score (Sigma), specifically tailored for evaluating segmentation from imperfect texts.
+The repository contains the Subtitle Segmentation Score (Sigma), specifically tailored for evaluating segmentation from system outputs where the text is not identical to a reference (imperfect texts).
+EvalSub also contains a collection of standard segmentation metrics (F1, WindowDiff etc.) as well as subtitling evaluation metrics: BLEU on segmented (BLEU_br) and non-segmented text (BLEU_nb), and TER_br.

 More details can be found in the paper.